Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

 * Creational Pattern
     * **Simple Factory pattern** Use the static method of class to obtain different objects according to different conditions, and use the obtained objects to do similar things.
 The disadvantage is that when you want to add different conditions, you must modify the static method of the category.
     * **Factory Method Pattern (Factory Method Pattern)** avoids the simple factory pattern.
 When adding conditions, modify the static method of the factory class (the modification should be closed).
-    * **Abstract Factory Pattern (Abstract Factory Pattern)** Abstract factory category, which can return the same type of factory.
+    * **Abstract Factory Pattern (Abstract Factory Pattern)** Abstract factory category, which can return factories of the same type.
 These return factories, with multiple identical methods, that do similar things.
     * **Builder Pattern (Builder Pattern)** sorts out the production steps of a certain type of product construction process, and all classes that want to produce this type of product must implement these standardized steps.
 In addition, in order to avoid missing a certain step during actual production, a series of production steps are performed by a single commander class.
     * **Prototype Pattern (Prototype Pattern)** Copy an existing object to generate a new object.
 Shallow clone: Only the properties of the old object are copied, and the objects in the old object are not copied.
 So new and old objects will share these other objects.
 Deep clone: The attributes in the old object and other referenced objects will be copied.
     * **Singleton Pattern** Allows a category to have only one instance (Instance) method.
 The way to generate a single instance: Lazy initialization: The instance is only generated when it is used for the first time.
 Eager initialization: An instance is generated when the class is loaded, regardless of whether it will be used later.